 At Spalding Parish we are aware that the happiness and achievements of children in school depends upon many different people and factors, and lots can be done to protect to support the well-being of all involved, from the point of feeling calm, happy and resilient through to possible times of crisis.

-Our ‘Happy, Healthy School Framework’ takes on a form of a graduated approach and has been built to address each aspect of well-being.
+Our approach is graduated and has been built to address each aspect of well-being.
 Protecting and up-skilling all relevant stakeholders and raising awareness within the school community and beyond of matters concerning social and emotional well-being and resilience.

 What are we doing as a school to support children with their mental health and emotional well-being?